-council Compass Submission Tips
+Submission Tips + FAQ’s

-We’re here to help you shine!
-Here are our tips to make it to the awards stage at AFLV Central or AFLV West.
+Explore this page for tips to make it to the awards stage at AFLV Central or AFLV West.

-• Be clear.
+• Be Clear.

-Remember, our judges have never been to your campus.
+Remember that reviewers have never been to your campus.

 • Nobody's Perfect.